 Ryan struggles with changing expectations.
-He gets it in his head that things should work in a certain manner and obstacles can be overcome with motivation or force.
+He gets it in his head that things should work in a certain manner, and overcomes obstacles with motivation or force.
 But children are not very reasonable, no matter how well we organize our activities or negotiate on the fly.

-We have learned to sacrifice our desires for a positive family experience.
-Peace is too valuable to forsake.
-The war can be won even if the battle is lost.
+We have learned to sacrifice our desires for the sake of a positive family experience.
+Peace is much too valuable.
 Traveling with children is a long game.

 These are our tricks when traveling with children.
 They can be used in any order, but the order they are listed is our typical cascade.

 Sometimes bribery is the quickest and easiest way to settle a desperate situation when traveling with children.
 Often the bribe is small, like a can of pop.
-Sometimes we have to offer something more substantial, like a stop at Taco Bell or spending money.
+Sometimes we have to offer something more substantial, like a stop at Taco Bell or a prize.

 This is a hard decision to make, but absolutely the correct call when arguing begins.
 If we choose to “power through” once the arguing starts, resentment (and tears) are sure to follow.

 We are not saying it must be a graceful exit from the itinerary — Clark W. Griswald’s epic Vacation speech comes to mind.